zluuba/brain-games/README.md

 ```

 #### **"Arithmetic Progression"** game
-Is given an arithmetic sequence in which one number is hidden, you must enter the missing number. <br />
+Given an arithmetic sequence in which one number is hidden, you must enter the missing number. <br />
 [Demonstration](https://github.com/zluuba/python-project-49#progression-game)
 ```ch
 brain-progression
 ```

 #### **"Is it a Simple Number?"** game
-Is a number on the screen, you must enter "yes" if the number is prime and "no" if it's not [(about prime numbers)](https://en.wikipedia.org/wiki/Prime_number) <br />
+Given a number, you must enter "yes" if the number is prime and "no" if it's not [(about prime numbers)](https://en.wikipedia.org/wiki/Prime_number) <br />
 [Demonstration](https://github.com/zluuba/python-project-49#prime-game)
 ```ch
 brain-prime